Nikhil-1503/30-days-of-javascript/README.md

 1. Memoize
     - Write a function that takes a function as its argument and returns a memoized version of the function.

+1. Concatenate
+    - Write a JavaScript function to concatenate a given string n times (default is 1).